RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </li>
     <li> Information can be clearly seen by people with limited sight options.
     </li>
-    <li> For non-members contacting Only Analog is easily done with a professional Jotform.
+    <li> For non-members contacting Only Analog is easily done with a professional and 3rd-party Jotform.
     </li>
     <li> Only Analog is shown to be a reputable business with a history.
     </li>